 The Journal of Democracy is the world’s leading publication on the theory and practice of democracy.
 Since its first appearance in 1990, it has engaged both activists and intellectuals in critical discussions of the problems of and prospects for democracy around the world.
 Today, the Journal is at the center of debate on the major social, political, and cultural challenges that confront emerging and established democracies alike.

 The Journal includes not only clusters of essays on topical themes or countries but also articles dealing with every region of the world.
-In addition, each issue features reviews of important books on democracy; reports on recent and upcoming elections; excerpts from speeches and documents by leading democrats and dissidents; and news about the activities of prodemocracy groups in the United States and abroad.
+In addition, each issue features reviews of important books on democracy; reports on recent and upcoming elections; and excerpts from speeches and appeals by civil society groups, political leaders, and democratic dissidents.

-The Journal explores in depth every aspect of the establishment, consolidation, and maintenance of democracy, including political institutions, parties and elections, civil society, ethnic conflict, economic reform, public opinion, the role of the media, and constitutionalism.
+The Journal explores in depth every aspect of the establishment, consolidation, and maintenance of democracy, including political institutions, parties and elections, federalism, constitutionalism, public opinion, the role of the media, civil society, ethnic conflict, and the threat posed by authoritarianism.
 It covers not only practical political matters but also questions of democratic theory and culture.
 While it maintains the highest scholarly standards, it is written and edited for the general reader.

 The Journal’s Influence